 - Cerebus Syndrome: Coming off the comedy-centric last episode, this was quite the dark and dramatic turnaround.

 - Destination Defenestration: Through a stained glass window, no less!

 - Eye Take/ Oh, Crap!:Vicious: You're trembling.Faye: Who... are you?Vicious: ... ...
 Vicious.Faye: o_o ...
 O_O;◊

 - Face Palm Of Doom/Neck Lift: You just had to piss off the psychopathic Blood Knight, didn't you Spike?

 - Guns Akimbo: Spike blasts off with two guns at one point during the big church shootout.

 - Heroic Bloodshed: This is the very first of the blood-opera inspired episodes of the series.

-- Mob War: Subverted as the Syndicates are trying for peace but Vicious, being a warmonger, prevents it from happening and frames Mao for this to set his bounty and lure Spike out.
+- Mob War: Subverted as the Syndicates are trying for peace but Vicious, being both a warmonger and Social Darwinist, prevents it from happening and frames Mao for this to set his bounty and lure Spike out.